csbrady-warwick/EIS-2/README_PARSER.md

   INTEGER :: ct, ix, iy, it
   TYPE(data_item), TARGET :: item
   CHARACTER(LEN=:), ALLOCATABLE :: str

+  PRINT *,'This example makes use of a result function to show how to have &
+      &EIS return a stack with a value that is returned by a host code & &provided function rather than a user provided stack.
+As with previous & &examples it writes a function to "fort.10" but the result is returned & &from the "get_values" function rather than a text mode stack.
+Note that & &no text stack needs to be created, the result function can be bound & &directly to an unused stack.'

   CALL parser%set_result_function(get_values, stack, errcode) DO iy = 1, 100